-There is one gage located at the upstream terminus of the proposed reach at the outlet of Steamboat Lake.
+There is one gage located approximately 4.8 miles upstream from the proposed reach at the outlet of Steamboat Lake.
 The Willow Creek below Steamboat Lake gage (WILBSLCO) is operated by the Division of Water Resources.
 The available period of record as of 11/17/2015 was 10/1/1978 to 12/31/2014.
 The gage appears to operate primarily during the irrigation season and there are many years without records.
-The total number of records available on any given day varies between 8 and 16 years, depending on the day.
+The total number of records available on any given day varies between 8 and 14 years depending on the day.
 The Willow Creek gage has a 35.3 square mile drainage basin, and therefore has less contributing area than at the lower terminus of the reach.